ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Show Control Hints:** Show control information in the upper left corner of the screen.
  * **Hide Hands At Switch:** Hide hands when disabling them.
  * **Reset Hands At Switch:** Reset hand position and rotation when enabling them.
- * **Mouse Movement Input:** Whether mouse movement always acts as input or requires a button press.
+ * **Lock Mouse To View:** Lock the mouse cursor to the game window.
- * **Lock Mouse To View:** Lock the mouse cursor to the game window when the mouse movement key is pressed.
+ * **Mouse Movement Input:** Whether the mouse movement always acts as input or requires a button press.
  * **Hand Move Multiplier:** Adjust hand movement speed.
  * **Hand Rotation Multiplier:** Adjust hand rotation speed.
  * **Player Move Multiplier:** Adjust player movement speed.